Transforming Collage: Hudson Valley

 -

-Uncollage—Seamless Unison, cuarted by Todd Bartel, is the world-premiere exhibition introducing the neologism “Uncollage” into the lexicon of Collage practices.
+Uncollage—Seamless Unison, curated by Todd Bartel, is the world-premiere exhibition introducing the neologism “Uncollage” into the lexicon of Collage practices.
 Uncollage—Seamless Unison showcases fused imagery across a wide range of media, examining the differences between physical gluing, immaterial gluing, and intellectual coupling.

 Washington Gallery